cleeclee123/CS225-Final-Project/README.md

 ./main dfs1 [airport file] [airline file] [routes file] [starting airport]
 ```
 The command `./main` will default to a prompt, similar to what you see above, listing all of the available commands.
+The command `./main default` is suggested to be run first.
+This gives a demo of what we have built.
+Specifically, this tests the shortest route avaliable from Willard Airport to London Heathrow Airport on a Boeing 747 operated by American Airlines.
 The commands followed by "0" runs the respective algorithm/feature on a the entire Open Flights datasets: airports.dat, airline.dat, routes.dat
 The commands followed by "1" runs the respective algorithm/feature on the datasets passed in as argv[0] to argv[1]